Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Methods

-In practice, $\tau(x)$ has important implications for informing personalized treatment strategies or policies, as clinicians (policy-makers) would want to understand the effect of a treatment (policy) for a new individual with covariates $x$ based on information from $K$ related but somewhat heterogeneous studies.
-Because $\tau(\cdot)$ is a weighted average of $\tau_k(\cdot)$, $k = 1, \ldots, K$, we proceed by estimating $\tau_k(\cdot)$ from the $K$ studies and consider properties of our procedure for this estimation step as well.
-To this end, we make the following identifiability assumptions:\\
+From Definitions~\ref{def1} and~\ref{def2}, it follows that $\tau(x) = \sum_{k=1}^K \tau_k(x)p(k\mid x).$ In practice, $\tau(x)$ has important implications for informing personalized treatment strategies, as clinicians may want to understand the effect of a treatment for patients with covariates $x$ based on information from $K$ related but somewhat heterogeneous studies.
+Because our causal estimand of interest $\tau(\cdot)$ is a weighted average of $\tau_k(\cdot)$, $k = 1, \ldots, K$, we proceed by estimating $\tau_k(\cdot)$ from the $K$ studies and consider properties of our procedure for this estimation step as well.
+To this end, we make the following identifiability assumptions: